precice/precice.github.io/pages/docs/docs-meta/docs-meta-overview.md

 ### Naming conventions

+{% important %}
-{% include important.html content="Because of the flat hierarchy files have to be named uniquely." %}
+Because of the flat hierarchy files have to be named uniquely.
+{% endimportant %}

 This can be easily achieved by baking in the category/topic into the filename and adds some welcome robustness, e.g.